 What Draws Pests into Your Home in Autumn?

 Pests seek the same necessities that humans do: food and shelter.
-In a harsh, cold environment pests find it more difficult to find these basics.
+In harsh and cold environments, pests find it more difficult to find these basics.
 But your home may offer a haven to them.

 What Can You Do to Protect Against Pests this Season?

 The first step you can take to keep pests from taking shelter in your home is sealing up points of entry.
 Insects, bugs, and even rodents can squeeze into even the tiniest of holes.
 A local pest control company can help you to find all these small holes, cracks, and other possible entry sites.
 They’ll also provide sealant for closing any gaps and keeping pests out.

 You’ll also want to keep your home clean and free of debris and trash, inside and out.
 Take out the trash regularly and keep it in containers that will shut tightly.
 Place food in plastic, airtight containers as well to discourage pests in cupboards or pantries.

 Try some of these other pest preventative measures during autumn:

 - Install or replace weatherstrips around doors and windows for a stronger seal.
 Applying caulk along door frames and other cracks can also help.

 - Repair or replace door and window screens.

 - Keep your home free of excess moisture (another element that attracts some pests) using dehumidifiers or fans in damper areas of your house, such as basements.